 The morning session includes instruction on the basic details on how the game is played.
 The afternoon session includes a tournament where the players use what they learned in the morning.
 A snack lunch is included.

-"We had a great mix of boys and girls and a cross section of the community last year.
+"We had a great mix of boys and girls and a cross section of the community again this year.
 We also had some players who have experience with the game as well as newcomers.
 They are welcome to come back for a refresher.
 The players can take what they learn and build on that.
 We look forward to seeing them at our future meetings of the Scott County Chess Club," Baker said.

 In the tournament, first place winners in each grade section receive a trophy while second and third place winners receive a medal.
 All participants received a certificate and souvenirs.
 The medals are supplied by Mississippi Trophy, LLC in Brandon and the trophies are made by Larchwood Designs in Madison.